himajin-no-tameiki/rich-ass-style-builder/README.md

 ## TODO

 - add a CLI interface so that you can automate
-- add UI to change the preview style
 - add UI to select which styles in the given ass file to apply the layers onto

 ## Development Scripts